JG3233/CyberPhyMorseCode/README.md

 - outside zoomed dark: I'm in
 - outside zoomed dark close: I'm in

 Following the original video, we also tested using a video taken from across a room, zoomed in on the flashlight (zoomed).
 Next, we did the same without using the zoom feature on the smartphone (unzoomed).
-We also introduced other variations like turning off the lights inside (dark) and taking the video from outside (outside) on the sidewalk (close) and across the street.
+We also introduced other variations like turning off the lights inside (dark),taking the video from outside (outside), both on the sidewalk (close) and across the street.

+These strategies help delineate important factors.
+One of the most telling is how much of the frame the flashlight fills, indicated by whether or not zoom is used and by the distance the video is taken from.
+Another important factor is the light in the environment, both within the building and outside.
+We took a number of videos combining these variables in order to better understand the efficacy of our implementation.

-Notably, the implementation was successful on the following variations:
+Notably, our implementation was successful on the following variations:
 - encoded (original): welcome to lab1!
 - zoomed: J@C0B AND B3N
 - dark: CSE569!